MetaphorData/connectors/metaphor/mysql/README.md

 See [Filter Configurations](../common/docs/filter.md) for more information on the optional `filter` config.

-By default, the connector writes the extracted metadatas to `${pwd}/${CURRENT_TIMESTAMP}`.
-To modify the location or disable writing altogether, see [Output Config](../common/docs/output.md) for more information.
+See [Output Config](../common/docs/output.md) for more information on the optional `output` config.

 ## Testing

 Follow the [Installation](../../README.md) instructions to install `metaphor-connectors` in your environment (or virtualenv).
 Make sure to include either `all` or `mysql` extra.

-To test the connector locally, change the config file to output to a local path and run the following command
+Run the following command to test the connector locally:

 ```shell
 metaphor mysql <config_file>